Seattle City Council approves $4 per hour mandatory pay boost for grocery workers during COVID-19 pandemic

 Stock prices for major grocers like Kroger (parent company of QFC and Fred Meyer), Walmart, Amazon and Target, have all boomed since the beginning of the pandemic.

-“At work grocery store workers are expected to do more than ever before,” said Faye Guenther, president of United Food and Commercial Workers Local 21, which helped lead the push for the pay boost.
+“At work, grocery store workers are expected to do more than ever before,” said Faye Guenther, president of United Food and Commercial Workers Local 21, which helped lead the push for the pay boost.
 “Grocery store workers have risked their lives for all of us, they need hazard pay now.”

 Tammie Hetrick, president of the Washington Food Industry Association, which represents grocers, said her members might look to cut back on the work they do in the community, things like working with food banks and nonprofit sponsorships.